-Seat of the Marquess of Bath, stately home with extensive grounds and Britain’s first Safari Park, featured on BBC’s Animal Park.
-There’s plenty to do on a day out at Longleat:
+Stately home with extensive grounds and Britain’s first Safari Park, featured on BBC’s Animal Park.

-The house today is widely regarded as one of the best examples of high Elizabethan architecture in Britain and one of the most beautiful stately homes open to the public.
-Substantially completed by 1580 and now occupied by the 7th Marquess of Bath this incredible house has now been called home by 15 generations of the Thynne family.
+The house is widely regarded as one of the best examples of high Elizabethan architecture in Britain.
+It was completed in 1580 and is now occupied by the 7th Marquess of Bath.
+This house has also been home to 15 generations of the Thynne family.

 Longleat House also features:

-- 900 acres of stunning Capability Brown landscaped parkland.
+- Parkland 900 acres of stunning Capability Brown

-- House exhibitions, curated every to commemorate important events and famous milestones in history.
+- House exhibitions curated to commemorate important events

-- Jungle Cruise: a journey around Half Mile Lake, escorted by sea lions, where you can spot the resident hippos and cruise past gorillas
+- Jungle Cruise: a journey around Half Mile Lake, escorted by sea lions

 - Penguin Island: a happy colony of Humbolt penguins

-- Jungle Kingdom offers you the chance to get really close to all sorts of exotic animals, including porcupines, giant anteaters, binturong, coati and otters
+- Jungle Kingdom: the chance to get close to all sorts of exotic animals

-- Gorilla Colony: a spectacular lakeside retreat provides the perfect habitat for Longleat’s band of lowland gorillas, which can usually be spotted roaming around
+- Gorilla Colony: a lakeside retreat providing the perfect habitat for the gorillas

-- Monkey Temple: stroll through and spot marmosets and tamarins scampering around in the trees or running across a rope bridge
+- Monkey Temple: stroll through and spot monkeys in the trees

-- Longleat Railway: climb aboard the Longleat railway for a unique view of our spectacular lakeside animal residents
+- Longleat Railway: climb aboard the Longleat railway for a unique view of the lakeside animals

-- Ray Bay: an open air pool where you can see thornback ray
+- Ray Bay: an open air pool where you can see the thornback ray

 - The Bat Cave: wander in and see a colony of free flying Egyptian fruit bats